pktgen/Pktgen-DPDK/README.md

 ------------------------------------------------------------------------------------------
 -- Two Pktgens running on the same machine with connected via a loopback ports

-Look at the two new files pktgen-master.sh and pktgen-slave.sh for some help on the configuration to run two pktgens at the same time on the same machine.
+Look at the two new files pktgen-initial.sh and pktgen-worker.sh for some help on the configuration to run two pktgens at the same time on the same machine.

 ------------------------------------------------------------------------------------------